musalman709/automode-visualization-tool/README.md

 - Type `npm start` to start the editor.
 - Load `localhost:8080` in your web browser.

+The `npm run build` command can be used to get a production minified code, and the `npm run server` to launch a server without automatic code compilation.
-For more information on how to use the editor, refer to [the manual](manual.md).
+For more information on how to use the editor, refer to the manual.

 ## Running simulations